headjoe3/Rocrastinate/docs/1-4-component-types.md

 ## Props

-Often times, you will want to pass extra properties onto a component when it is constructed.
-A good example of this would be callbacks: A 'Draggable' decorator may optionally let you provide a function that gets called whenever the element is dragged.
+Often times, we will want to pass extra properties onto a component when it is constructed.
+A good example of this would be callbacks: A 'Draggable' decorator may optionally let us provide a function that gets called whenever the element is dragged.

 ```lua
 Draggable.new(myLabel, { onDrag = function(dx, dy) print("Moved label by", dx, dy) end })